 At all stages in a child's education, the well-being and self-esteem of the individual are paramount at Teesside High School.
-In particular the school has regard to the principles of KCSiE September 2020, ensuring early help and the child's best interests are a priority, the 'Every Child Matters Agenda', and in particular; Being Healthy, Staying Safe and, Social and Economic Well Being.
-It also takes into account the extenuating circumstances of the Covid-19 pandemic and the need for this policy and KCSIE to remain in force throughout our response to the virus whilst our pupils and staff work from home.
+In particular the school has regard to the principles of KCSiE September 2021, ensuring early help and the child's best interests are a priority.
+It also takes into account the extenuating circumstances of the Covid-19 pandemic and the ongoing need for this policy and KCSIE to remain in force throughout our response to the virus should our pupils and staff need to work from home.